vollyimnetz/crop-thumbnails/readme.txt

 == Screenshots ==

-1. You have access to the crop-editor on post / page / custom-post-types.
+1. You have access to the crop-editor on the media-panel by clicking "Crop Featured Image".
-2. All images attached to this post, will shown in a overlay.
-You have to choose the one you want to crop.
-3. Choose one or more images (with the same ratio).
+2. Choose one or more images (with the same ratio).
-4. The crop-editor is also integrated in the media library.
+3. The crop-editor is also integrated in the list-view of the media library.
-5. Choose what image-sizes should be hidden (for what post-types), for better usability.
+4. Choose what image-sizes should be hidden (for what post-types), for better usability.
-6. Quicktest on settings-page, to check if your system is correct setup.
+5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==